-Please note - culling and egg and nest removal are all measures which come within the scope of the general licences issued by the Scottish Government and such action must therefore be justified.
+Please note - culling and egg and nest removal are all measures that come within the scope of the general licenses issued by the Scottish Government and such action must therefore be justified.

 Disturbance of birds

 There are a variety of methods of disturbing or discouraging birds from particular locations including birds of prey or bird scarers.
-For areas within towns none of these methods have yet proved successful in the long term.
+For areas within towns, none of these methods has yet proved successful in the long term.